microsoft/vscode-dev-containers/README.md

 }
 ```

-Note that, if you only have a deployment / non-development focused `docker-compose.yml`, you may want to [create a development version](https://aka.ms/vscode-remote/docker/docker-compose/development-version) to tweak what happens when the containers are started.
+Note that, if you only have a single deployment / non-development focused `docker-compose.yml`, you may want to [extend your Docker Compose file](https://aka.ms/vscode-remote/docker/docker-compose/development-version) to override or supplement what happens when your containers are started.

 The other definitions in the `containers` folder will provide examples of how to cover new scenarios you may encounter along the way.
 For example, you may want to [alter your configuration](https://aka.ms/vscode-remote/docker/folder-setup) to install additional tools like Git in the container, automatically install extensions, expose additional ports, or set runtime arguments.
 In other cases, you may just want to [attach to an already running container](https://aka.ms/vscode-remote/docker/attach).